Geographic Adoption Patterns

 Driver: High transaction volume, speed requirements

-Preferred methods: QR codes, NFC, BLE (drive-through)
+Preferred methods: QR codes, NFC, BLE with explicit user confirmation (drive-through)

 Challenge: Speed is critical; A2A must be as fast as cards